AhmedSaa3d/Typing-Speed-Game/README.md

 # Typing-Speed-App
 - This is an app for testing your typing speed.
+- Before Playing you make your typing setup.
+- Your Nmae, select your Language (English/ Arabic),
+- select your Level (Easy/ Medium/ Hard),
+- select your Time (30/ 60/ 90/ 120) sec,
+- play sounds or not.
+- you can show your high scores sorting according to your words per min and accuarcy.
+- when clicking start:
+- the timer will go down according this time write as many as correct words in the input field.
+- during typing you will see the correct words wrongs words chars/min, words/min and the accuarcy.
+- in every char input there is a sound effects and in corrects words, wrongs words, after finishing the typing.
+- after fininshing you can make it again, again and again.
 ## Covered Topics :
   - html5
   - Sass /css3